smart-host/slack-merge-queue/README.md

 notify: U024BE7LH, Max Musterman, Mark, jim.j, john.doe
 ```

+**Tip:** Editing the `notify:` list or adding a new comment with `/merging` will update the watchers list in slack.
+Only the watchers list can be updated by a comment change once a pull request is in the queue.

 ### MERGE

 This mode updates the slack message of the current pull request.